 For the soup

-- Add the tomato sauce, 5 cups of the chicken broth and the chick peas to the soup pot, bring up to a boil and then simmer for about 10 minutes.
+Add the 5 cups of the chicken broth and the chick peas to the tomato sauce in the soup pot, bring up to a boil and then simmer for about 10 minutes.

 Add the pasta, bring back up to the boil and then simmer until the pasta is just al dente.
 Depending on your pasta this will take about 6 to 8 minutes, give or take.

 At this point if the soup seems too thick, add that sixth cup of chicken broth and bring back up to a simmer.

 Stir in the pesto or basil leaves and the spinach and simmer until the spinach wilts.
 Stir in the quarter cup of parmesan and season with salt and pepper if desired.
 Serve in bowls topped with more parmesan.

 I think I get my love for food and cooking from my mom, who was an amazing cook.
 She would start baking and freezing a month before Christmas in order to host our huge open house on Christmas afternoon.
 I watched and I learned...to this day I try not to procrastinate when it comes to entertaining.

 My cooking style is pretty much all over the place, although I'm definitely partial to Greek and Italian cuisine.
 Oh yes, throw a little Cajun in there too!